 - Eating small meals throughout the day is an easy way to take in more protein and calories, which will help maintain your weight.
-Try to include protein in every meal.
 Nutrition shakes or protein drinks are a way to add calories to your daily diet. - To keep from feeling full early, avoid liquids with meals or take only small sips (unless you need liquids to help swallow).
-Drink most of your liquids between meals. - Keep high-calorie, high-protein snacks on hand such as hard-boiled eggs, peanut butter, cheese, ice cream, granola bars, liquid nutritional supplements, puddings, nuts, canned tuna and trail mix. - If you are struggling to maintain your appetite, talk to your health care team about whether appetite-building medication could be right for you.
+Drink most of your liquids between meals. - Keep high-calorie, high-protein snacks on hand such as peanut butter, cheese, granola bars, liquid nutritional supplements, nuts, canned tuna and trail mix. - If you are struggling to maintain your appetite, talk to your health care team about whether appetite-building medication could be right for you.